qualterz/cmarkup/README.md

 Here is first 7 slots are marked with `page_item` key, pre-last with `page_reset`, and last with `page_next`.

-In code, to handle user interactions with slots, these slot keys could be referenced to implement specific behaviour.
+In code, to handle user interactions with slots, these slot keys could be referenced to implement specific behaviour:

 ```kotlin
 // Load a markup using loader instance